carmelo0x63/Fluffing-clouds/K3s/README.md

 tcp        0      0 :::8080                 :::*                    LISTEN      1/main.go
 ```

-On, for instance, a different node, let's try and reach the application:
+From a different node (within the same cluster), let's try and reach the application:
 ```
 <user>@pico1 $ curl http://10.42.4.3:8080/Hello\!
 This is goweb-pod running on linux/arm64 saying: Hello!